-WOODBRIDGE – The Barron Arts Center will present Tom Timko and Friends on Thursday, Aug.
-19 at 8 p.m. as part of the “Red, White & Blues: Jazz & Blues from the Garden State,” a concert series running through the summer of 2010.
+WOODBRIDGE – The Barron Arts Center will present Rob Paparozzi and the Hudson River Rats on Thursday, Sept.
+16, at 8 p.m. to conclude “Red, White & Blues: Jazz & Blues from the Garden State,” a concert series running through the summer of 2010.
 Admission is free and everyone is welcome to attend.